Integrating Services

 Using the idempotency key

-- On first request: process normally, store the result keyed by the idempotency key
+- On the first request, do the work and cache the result keyed by the idempotency key.

-- On subsequent requests with the same key: return the stored result without reprocessing
+- On any retry with the same key, return the cached result without redoing the work.

 # Example: idempotent payment processing